fortana-co/react-dropzone-uploader/README.md

 Each key points to a default CSS class bundled with RDU.
 A class can be overridden by pointing its key to a different class name, or it can be removed by pointing its key to the empty string `''`.

-If you prefer to use style object literals instead of CSS classes, simply point a key to a corresponding style object.
+If you prefer to use style object literals instead of CSS classes, simply point a key to a style object.

-Note that if you point a key to a style object in your `styles` prop, it will override the corresponding class in the `classNames` prop.
+Note that keys in the `styles` prop override keys with the same name in the `classNames` prop.
 Check out the demo in the __Getting Started__ section to see how this works!

-As with any React component, declaring your `styles` prop inside your render method could hurt performance, because it will cause RDU components that use these style objects to re-render even if their props haven't changed.
+As with any React component, declaring your `styles` prop inside your render method can hurt performance, because it will cause RDU components that use these styles to re-render even if their props haven't changed.

 ### Component Injection API
-If no combination of props controlling styles and layout creates the look and feel you want, RDU provides a component injection API as an escape hatch.
+If no combination of props controlling styles and text achieves the look and feel you want, RDU provides a component injection API as an escape hatch.
 The `FileInputComponent`, `FilePreviewComponent`, `SubmitButtonComponent`, `DropzoneContentComponent` props can each be used to override their corresponding default components.
 These components receive the props they need to react to the current state of the dropzone and its files (see the __Props Passed to Injected Components__ section below).

-`null`ing any of these props prevents its corresponding component from being rendered.
+`null`ing these props removes their corresponding components from the render tree.

-The file input and submit button are simple, and it's usually easy to specify their look and feel with RDU's __...Text__ and __classNames__ props.
-For the file preview, these props might not be enough to get the right look and feel, and in this case you could pass a custom `FilePreviewComponent`.
+The file input and submit button are simple, and it's usually easy to specify their look and feel with the __...Text__ and __classNames__ props.
+For the file preview, these props might not be enough, and in this case you can pass a custom `FilePreviewComponent`.
 The custom component receives the same props that would have been passed to the default component.

 It's worth noting that `DropzoneContentComponent` receives an `extra` prop, an object containing every callback and piece of state managed by the `Dropzone` itself.
 Overriding this component is the ultimate escape hatch, but also unnecessary except in rare cases.